BeaverScream/SpendingTracker/README.md

 # Bank CSV to Google Sheets Uploader Server

 This project provides a web server to upload bank transaction CSV files (from Tangerine or CIBC) to a specified Google Sheet.
 It processes the CSV data and uploads it to the appropriate worksheet based on user type and month.
+This project is to make it easy to track my household monthly spending.

 ## Setup Instructions